mahirahalwani/comptia-tech-/README.md

 ## 5.3 - WEB BROWSERS
 - Browsers: to allow browsing the internet.
 Each browser generally have default search engine.
 You can change your preferred search engine. e.g.: Safari -> Google , Chrome -> Google, Brave -> Brave<br>

-- Profile Synchronization: when you can go to any device and log in and see your themes, bookmarks, items, and features.
+- **Private Browsing (Icnognito Mode)**: prevents browsing history, cookies, and site data from being saved locally.
+Known as "Incognito Mode" in Chrome and similar names in other browsers.<br>
+      &emsp;- Use Cases: ideal when shopping for surprise gifts or logging into accounts on shared computers.
+Prevents other users on the same device from seeing your activity.<br>
+      &emsp;- How to Activate: open a private window by selecting New Incognito Window or New Private Window from the browser menu.<br>
+      &emsp;- Example Scenario: logging into an email account on a public or shared computer, such as in a library. without saving login credentials.<br>
+      &emsp;- Limitations: does not hide activity from Internet Service Providers (ISP) or websites visited.<br>
+- **Browser Add-Ons / Extensions**: small software programs that enhance browser functionality. e.g., Ad blockers, grammar checkers, password managers.<br>
+      &emsp;- adding extensions: access the browser's web store > search for the extension > click Add to Browser <br>
+      &emsp;- managing extensions: navigate to browser settings > view installed extensions > disable or remove as necessary to optimize performance.<br>
+      &emsp;- performance impact: too many extensions can slow down your browser, poorly designed extensions may introduce security risks.<br>
+- **Cache & Clearing Cache**: browsers store copies of web pages, images, and other media.
+Helps load websites faster on future visits.
+Clearing cache or temporary memory is crucial and should be done periodically.<br>
+      &emsp;- potential issues with caching: can display outdated content, may cause websites to not load properly or show recent updates. <br>
+      &emsp;- how to clear cache: access the browser's settings menu > navigate to the privacy or history section > select Clear Browsing Data and choose Cache.<br>
+      &emsp;- when to clear cache: if websites are not loading correctly, to display the most recent content.<br>
+      &emsp;- benefits of clearing cache: frees up storage space, improves browser performance.<br>
+- **Pop-Up Blockers**: prevent intrusive ads from appearing, help protect users from malicious websites and unwanted content.
+It is enabled by default.<br>
+      &emsp;- managing pop-up blockers: most browsers have a built-in pop-up blockers.
+Control which sites are allowed or blocked from showing pop-ups.<br>
+- **Compatible Browser for Apps**: some web apps are designed to work optimally with specific browsers or versions.<br> &emsp;- importance of compatibility checks: confirm browser compatibility before using web-based apps, especially for business-critical tools.
+Prevents issues like poor funtionality or incorrect display of important features. <br>
+- **Profile Synchronization**: synchronizes browser settings, bookmarks, history, and passwords.
 It creates a seamless and wonderful user experience from one device to another.<br>
+      &emsp;- easy setup: sign in with an account, changes made on one device automatically sync to others where you're logged in.<br>
+      &emsp;- boost productivity: smooth transition between devices without losing browsing data, ensures continuity and convenience throughout the day.<br>
+      &emsp;&emsp;- **Bookmarks**: bookmarks allow you to save and access frequently visited websites quickly.
+Organized bookmarks improve workflow and reduce time spent searching for important websites.<br>
+- **Default Search Engine**: each browser has a default search engine.
+Users can customize and change the default based on their preference.<br>
+      &emsp;- changing the search engine: navigate to browser settings > locate the Search Engine section > select from available options.<br>
+      &emsp;- why customize: tailors the browsing experience to personal needs, ensures all searches are routed through the preferred search engine.<br>
 - Extension: embedded application to enhance functionality of the browsers.
 Extension comes in all size and shape depending on the feature you are looking for, there probably is an extension for it.<br>
-- Clearing cache or temporary memory is crucial.
-Cache stores cookie files that store interactions with different websites, settings, and preffered features.
-Although it provides enhance user experience, attacker can use it to be able to gather information.
-Browser history should be cleared out periodically.<br>
-- Nothing is completely private but we can increase privacy by using private browser like incognito window.<br>
-- Pop-up Blocker: stops potentially annoying or even potentially malicious pop-up from taking your internet browsing experience.
-It is enabled by default.<br>
+- **Password Management**: browsers save encrypted passwords for websites.<br>
+      &emsp;- best practices: use strong, unique passwords for each account, consider using a dedicated password manager for additional security and convenience.<br>
+      &emsp;- security tip: always verify the encryption of saved passwords within the browser or external manager.<br>
+- **Accessibility Features in Modern Browsers**: ensures inclusivity for users with varying abilities and enhances user experience by making web browsing comfortable for everyone.<br>
+      &emsp;- Key features:<br>
+            &emsp;&emsp;- Text Resizing: allows users to increase or decrease font size for easier reading.<br>
+            &emsp;&emsp;- Screen Readers: assists users with visual impairments by reading aloud web content.<br>
+            &emsp;&emsp;- High-Contrast Mode: improves visibility by enhancing contrast between text and background.<br>
-- Artifical Intelligence: can analyse data, make suggestions, create contents, solve problems, and make decisions.
+- **Artifical Intelligence**: can analyse data, make suggestions, create contents, solve problems, and make decisions.
 It is a combination of different components of Computer Science, Mathematics, Cognitive Science as well as other fields.<br>
-- Machine Learning: ability of the machine to learn and grow.
+- **Machine Learning**: ability of the machine to learn and grow.
 Made up of three components: representation, evaluation, and optimization.<br>
-- Natural Language Processing: ability to understand human language.
+- **Natural Language Processing**: ability to understand human language.
 Consists of understanding, processing, and communication.<br>
-- AI Chatbot: a conversational agent.
+- **AI Chatbot**: a conversational agent.
 Does not design to do complex features and functions.
 Can ony handle simple tasks that is mostly pre-design.<br>
-- AI Virtual Assistants: can complete more comprehensive assistance and complex activities.
+- **AI Virtual Assistants**: can complete more comprehensive assistance and complex activities.
 Can carry more "real" conversations. e.g.: Siri, Google Assistant.<br>
-- Generative AI: an AI-created content. e.g.: ChatGPT, Bard.
+- **Generative AI**: an AI-created content. e.g.: ChatGPT, Bard.
 It can really increase the speed and efficiency.<br>
-- AI-Generated Code: a programming that is written in different programming language.<br>
+- **AI-Generated Code**: a programming that is written in different programming language.<br>
-- AI-Generated Content: using natural language processing, machine learning, and deep learning.<br>
+- **AI-Generated Content**: using natural language processing, machine learning, and deep learning.<br>
-- Deep Learning: a deeper lever of machine learning.<br>
+- **Deep Learning**: a deeper lever of machine learning.<br>

 - <br>
 &emsp;1. <br>